-Jeff and Kristin Johnson Endowed Scholarship The recipient of this scholarship, named for Jeff Johnson '90 and his wife, is a rising sophomore who has demonstrated a marked improvement from the first semester to the second semester based on GPA and college involvement; preference is given to students from Charlton, Sutton, Oxford, Webster, Dudley or Worcester.
+Jeff and Kristin Johnson Endowed Scholarship Established by Jeff Johnson '90, this scholarship is given to a rising sophomore who has demonstrated a marked improvement from the first semester to the second semester based on GPA and college involvement; preference is given to students from Charlton, Sutton, Oxford, Webster, Dudley or Worcester.
 A statement citing a reason for the improvement is required.
 The scholarship is renewable for subsequent years provided the recipient remains in good standing and maintains at least a 3.0 GPA.